la-bala/Neural-Network-Bean-Classifier/README.md

 Make sure all libraries used, listed below, are installed.\

 Results of each model are printed to standard output as well as included in a outputtable.csv file created after the program is run.
 Each run will update outputtable.csv.\
+If you are getting a 'permission denied' error for outputtable.csv make sure you close the file in Excel or whatever viewer you are using then run the program again.\
 Before the program ends the plot of model history will appear in a new window.
 The program ends once you close this plot.

 ### Results summary